reactors-io/reactors-io.github.io/under-the-hood/index.md

 used to have the type `Reactor[T]`.
 This was changed in the Reactors.IO 0.6 version.

-Reactors semantics were described in detail in
+Reactor semantics and their role in distributed system design are described in detail in
 [this Onward 2015 paper](/resources/docs/reactors.pdf).
 Note that at the time the paper was written, reactors (now represented with the `Reactor[T]` type)